-Qualified benefit recipients can file claims online through HiRE (Helping Individuals Reach Employment) or by contacting the state’s UI Call Center at 1-866-783-5567.
+Qualified benefit recipients can file claims online through HiRE (Helping Individuals Reach Employment) or by contacting the state’s Unemployment Insurance Call Center at 1-866-783-5567.

 - Before you apply, you must meet all eligibility requirements.
 This includes both monetary and nonmonetary requirements.
 You must have earned enough wages during your base period and you must have lost your job through no fault of your own, among other requirements.

 - If you meet all requirements, then you can apply for UI benefits.
-To file a claim for unemployment insurance benefits in Louisiana, you can call the state’s UI Call Center at 1-866-783-5567 or you can file a claim online.
+To file a claim for unemployment insurance benefits in Louisiana, you can call the state’s Unemployment Insurance Call Center at 1-866-783-5567 or you can file a claim online.

-- After you apply, and if your application is approved, you will receive a determination letter that will detail how much your benefit payments will be and for what duration.
+- After you apply, and if your application is approved, you will receive a determination letter.
+This letter will detail how much your benefit payments will be and for what duration.
 You have the right to appeal the determination if you feel there are any errors.

-- Keep filing claims for every week you are out of work.
+- Keep filing claims for every week you’re out of work.
 You can only be paid for those weeks that you claim.
-You will be paid either through funds that are loaded onto a debit card or through direct deposit at the bank or financial institution of your choice.
+You’ll be paid either through funds that are loaded onto a debit card or through direct deposit at the bank or financial institution of your choice.

 - Conduct an ongoing job search.
-You are required to look for full-time work while drawing benefits.
+You’re required to look for full-time work while drawing benefits.
 You must contact at least three different employers each week and also keep detailed records of your job search efforts.

 - You can file an appeal if you are denied benefits.
-If you are denied or disqualified from receiving benefits, you can request an appeal to challenge your eligibility determination.
+If you’re denied or disqualified from receiving benefits, you can request an appeal to challenge your eligibility determination.

 To be eligible for unemployment benefits in Louisiana, you must meet the following requirements:

-- You are no longer working through no fault of your own, or your work hours have been reduced.
+- You’re no longer working through no fault of your own, or your work hours have been reduced.
 If you quit or were fired, you may not be eligible for benefits, depending on the circumstances.

-- If you are still working less than full-time, but you are earning less than what you would receive in weekly benefits, you may still be eligible.
+- If you’re still working less than full-time, but you earn less than what you would receive in weekly benefits, you may still be eligible.

 - You must report all earnings for the week that you work, even if you have not been paid yet.
-This includes all income, tips, gratuities and other sources.
-You will need to report the gross amount before any deductions are taken out.
+This includes all income, tips, gratuities, and other sources.
+And you’ll need to report the gross amount before any deductions are taken out.